 The American Society for Testing and Materials (ASTM) grading system consists of around 12,000 different codes that classify various metal grades on the market.
 It assigns each metal a letter or prefix based on category ("A" is the designated letter for iron and steel).
 Each metal is also assigned a corresponding number that represents the specific properties of that metal.

-For example, A351 is the standard specification for austenitic steel castings.
 So, if a customer would like their steel to be cast, you would refer to this specific ASTM standard.
 The ASTM is responsible for setting product development and manufacturing standards across all industries.
+These classifications help manufacturers, engineers, and builders select the appropriate type of steel for their projects, ensuring safety, performance, and compliance with industry regulations.

 AISI/SAE Standards for Steel Grading